 I should like to stress that I fully accept that you are asking a good and genuine question here, and that you are not just trying to find excuses to coerce children.
 You are (intellectually) worrying about all this, and the end result of this worrying will be coercion unless you really understand why you are mistaken.

-- Unschooling and academic education 1 – (the beginning of this discussion)
+- Is unschooling taking children seriously?
+1 – (the beginning of this discussion)

 - Instruction does not address the immediate moment-by-moment concerns and questions of the learner